Search results for

 The Ultrahuman Ring Air is a popular pick among athletes thanks to its ability to track various workout types.

-One of many users’ favorite aspects of the Ring Air is its dedicated sleep tracking.
+One of my favorite aspects of the Ring Air is its dedicated sleep tracking.
 The device records sleep stages, heart rate variability, and temperature overnight and provides the opportunity to log your perceived tiredness.
 It then pushes relevant insights and suggestions to the app to help you improve your sleep.
 Battery life on the device lands a little short of the Oura Ring, but reviewers have still experienced a solid four days between charges.
 Most importantly, the ring does not require a monthly subscription.
 If you can stomach the pricey starting cost, the features are yours to use.

 Ultrahuman Ring Air